 Find out about how Emperor Constantine introduced Christianity to the Roman Empire

-In 312 CE Constantine was about to lead his army in a battle that would change the world.
-The soldiers of his enemy Maxentius faced him at the Milvian Bridge outside Rome.
+In 312 AD, Constantine was about to lead his army in a battle that would change the world.
+The soldiers of his enemy Maxentius faced him at the Milvian Bridge, just outside of Rome.
 The winner would become the Roman Emperor.